the-cave/button-debounce/README.md

 ## What is it?

 Button Debounce is a library to handle [contact bounce](https://en.wikipedia.org/wiki/Switch#Contact_bounce) in your microcontroller system circuit.
 It build with event driven architecture, non-blocking execution, only standard C, platform and hardware independent.
 And I hope you'd enjoy it.
+I also write up about this library on [Slime Systems](https://slime.systems/content/the-best-contact-debouncer/), be sure to check it out.

 ## How to use this?